 f) Earnings Per Share

 Earnings Per Share of your Company has improved from Rs.
-21.93 (restated from Rs.
-24.13as reported last year based on bonus issue made in June 2017) to Rs.
-36.39 during theyear under review.
+36.39 to Rs.
+50.11 during theyear under review.
 Return on Equity reached 19.37% during the year.

 Your Board of Directors has transferred an amount of Rs.
-16 50.00 lakhs to theStatutory Reserve maintained under Section 45-IC of the Reserve Bank of India Act 1934.the Company has not transferred any amount to the General Reserve for the FY ended March31 2018.
+16 50.00 lakhs to theStatutory Reserve maintained under Section 45-IC of the Reserve Bank of India Act 1934.The Company has not transferred any amount to the General Reserve for the FY ended March31 2019.
 Post transfer of profits to reserves your Board decided to retain Rs.
-119 12.37lakhs as surplus in the Profit and Loss Account.
+185 04.84lakhs as surplus in the Profit and Loss Account.

-the Company has not issued any debentures during the FY 2017 - 2018.
-As on March 312018 the residual portion of secured redeemable non-convertible debentures under privateplacement during earlier years along with interest accrued is Rs.
-18.13 lakhs. thedebentures issued are secured by way of floating charge on the current assets of theCompany. the non-convertible debentures of your Company is rated as "A-/Stable"by CRISIL.
+The Company has not issued any debentures during the FY 2018 - 2019.
+As on March 312019 the residual portion of secured redeemable non-convertible debentures under privateplacement during earlier years along with interest accrued is Rs.
+6.21 lakhs.
+Thedebentures issued are secured by way of floating charge on the current assets of theCompany.
+The non-convertible debentures of your Company is rated as "A/Stable"by CRISIL.